medlcago/Computer-Booking/README.md

-# Club-management
+# Computer Booking

-This project is developed as part of the "Interpreted Programming Language" discipline.
-The goal of this project is to create a club management system with an API and integrate it with a Telegram bot.
+This project is being developed as part of the Interpreted Programming Language discipline.
+The purpose of this project is to create a computer bookings system with API and integrate it with Telegram-bot.

 ## Description

-The Club Management Project aims to provide a comprehensive solution for managing clubs and their activities.
-It includes an API that allows you to perform various operations, such as creating and managing club events, registering club members, and more.
-In addition, the project integrates with a Telegram bot to provide a convenient interface for interacting with the club management system.
+The Computer Booking project aims to create a comprehensive solution for computer booking.
+It includes an API that allows you to perform various operations, such as creating and managing computers, registering users and other.
+In addition, the project integrates with a Telegram bot that provides a convenient interface for work.

 ## Features

-- Create and manage club events
-- Register and manage club members
+- User registration and management
 - Create and manage computers
+- It is possible to top up directly in the bot
-- Integration with a Telegram bot for easy access and communication
+- Integration with Telegram bot for easy access and communication

 ## Technologies Used

 - Python
 - FastAPI (API development framework)
 - aiogram (for integration with Telegram bot)
-- Database (e.g., MySQL, PostgreSQL) for data storage
+- PostgreSQL database for data storage
 - Redis